SharePoint/sp-dev-docs/docs/schema/identity-element-view.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The **Identity** element renders a set of hidden **DOCS-LESSTHANINPUTDOCS-GREATERTHAN** tags that allow the server to identify which item is being edited when a form is submitted, the version of the item, and the time that the item was last modified (in the case of a document library) for multiuser conflict detection.
+The **Identity** element renders a set of hidden **<INPUT>** tags that allow the server to identify which item is being edited when a form is submitted, the version of the item, and the time that the item was last modified (in the case of a document library) for multiuser conflict detection.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The **Identity** element renders the following **DOCS-LESSTHANINPUTDOCS-GREATERTHAN** tags for the Edit form of the first announcement in the built-in announcements list.
+The **Identity** element renders the following **<INPUT>** tags for the Edit form of the first announcement in the built-in announcements list.
 These values are posted back to the server when a form is submitted so that the server knows the list, as well as the row, to